Stripping Mechanisms and Remediation for H$^-$ Beams: H Stripping Phenomena

 where $\epsilon_{x,y}$ and $\beta_{x,y}$ are the transverse Twiss parameters.

-The inverse dependence of Eq.~(\ref{ibs_lossperm}) on the longitudinal bunch size $\sigma_z$ means that IBS can be limited by maximizing the bunch length or, similarly, by minimizing momentum spread.
+The inverse dependence of Eq.~(\ref{ibs_lossperm}) on the longitudinal bunch size $\sigma_z$ means that IBSt can be limited by maximizing the bunch length or, similarly, by minimizing momentum spread.

 Additional dependence on accelerating phase and RF frequency may also be inferred, either of which can be reduced to mitigate stripping.
-Relaxed transverse focusing also limits IBS; in this case, one can take the defocusing strength of cavities as a limiting parameter for a minimally focused beam~\cite{lebedev2012intrabeam}.
+Relaxed transverse focusing also limits IBSt; in this case, one can take the defocusing strength of cavities as a limiting parameter for a minimally focused beam~\cite{lebedev2012intrabeam}.

 Figure~\ref{loss_pow} shows the stripping loss rate per unit length and corresponding power loss for a 5~MW, 2.5~GeV H$^-$ linac.
 These results were calculated as a post-processing step using trajectories from TraceWin~\cite{uriot2011tracewin}.
 We adopted this approach since stripping loss rates are typically orders of magnitude below that of a bunch population (despite causing problematic activation), and thus unlikely to affect bunch dynamics\footnote{With the exception of residual gas stripping in the LEBT, which can eliminate a large proportion of an H$^-$ beam.
 TraceWin does have a built-in functionality for calculating gas stripping and conventional dynamics in tandem.}.
 Figure~\ref{power_errstud} then compares power losses with error study trajectories along the same linac as Fig.~\ref{loss_pow}.
-The error study parameters include static and dynamic dipole, quadrupole, and cavity errors, as well as beam misalignments.
+The error study parameters include static and dynamic dipole, quadrupole, and cavity errors, as well as beam misalignments.\footnote{These included 0.1~mm and 10~mrad static errors for the beam distributions position and momentum coordinates, respectively; 0.1~mm displacement, 1$^\circ$ rotation and 0.5\% gradient errors for quadrupoles; and 1\% field and 0.5\% phase error for cavities.}